leondap/Potential-Extinction-upon-Time-Seires-PETS-/README.md

 The analysis produces a figure where each row represent a species and the dots the years when it was recorded in the park.
 Species are ordered from those recorded more recently (top) to those last recorded in older times (bottom).
 ![](https://github.com/leondap/images/blob/main/pets_res1.png?raw=true)

-The PET index is provided in the $extinctionP value
+The PET index (ranging between 0 and 1) is provided in the $extinctionP value
 ```
 pets_run$extinctionP
 ```